Achilles Tendinitis Specialist

 Advanced Therapies

 • For more severe cases, we might use Platelet-Rich Plasma (PRP) Injections.
-Achilles tendonitis injections involve injecting a concentrated solution of your platelets into the affected area to promote healing.
-These injections can accelerate your healing by enhancing tissue regeneration and reducing inflammation.
+They involve injecting a concentrated solution of your platelets into the affected area to promote and accelerate healing.

 • Extracorporeal Shockwave Therapy (ESWT) is a non-invasive treatment.
 It uses shock waves to stimulate healing in your tendon.
 We use ESWT to increase blood flow to the area, promote tissue repair, and reduce your pain.